shaunakW/shaunakW.github.io/README.md

 In the future, it might use the Canvas API to get homework assignments for whoever is signed in.

 ### Piano - https://shaunakW.github.io/piano
-An animated one-octave piano
+An animated one-octave piano.

-In the future, there might be an option to increase the size to two octaves
+In the future, there might be an option to increase the size to two octaves.

 ## Projects outside this site
-These will always have a link to them in the navigation bar of this website
+These will always have a link to them in the navigation bar of this website.

 ### Flask Blog - http://flaskblog.ga
 A blog website make using Python 3.7 and the Flask web framework.